antoniorobertojr/Docker-Celery-FastApi-Stocks/README.md

 ## Future improvements

 - Write more tests on celery and api as well
-- Tests more machine learning algorithms
+- Test more machine learning algorithms
 - Hyperparameter tuning the algos with best scores